forestgrape/coronavirus/controlling.md

 > #### Government Support
-> Temporary support for individuals I consider necessary to not disrupt the life of people and give time to reorganize.
-Some business will only be closed during wave peaks (e.g. gastronomy) while other businesses likely are reduced/closed for the foreseeable future (long distance traveling, large scale events).
+> Temporary support for individuals I consider necessary not to disrupt livelihoods.
+Additionally support for those who need/want to reorganize can be adequate.
+Some businesses will mainly be closed to break waves (e.g. gastronomy) while other businesses likely are reduced or closed for the foreseeable future (long distance traveling, large scale events).
+Restrictions are dependent on the local situation and on the weightening of all costs.
 General notes on support and thoughts how to take the corona-situation as an opportunity to reform the economical systems on the [economics page](./economics.md).

 ### Corona Conform Skiing
 [**in work**]